scottaohara/a11y_styled_form_controls/README.md

 ### File Upload
-A styled file upload form control that relies upon the native HTML input for providing the appropriate announcements to screen readers.
+A styled file upload form control that relies on the native HTML `input type="file"` for providing the appropriate announcements to screen readers.

-A file upload allows users to add one, or more, files to upload on form submission.
+A file upload allows users to add one, or more, file(s) to submit with a form.

 1. [File Upload](src/file-upload)

 ### Range Slider
-A styled range form control that takes multiple browser quirks (re: varied implementations) into consideration.
+A styled `input type="range"` form control that takes multiple browser's CSS implementations into consideration.

-Range sliders allow users to select a point or a scoped range from a series of data.
+Range sliders allow users to select a point, or a scoped range, from a series of data.

 1. [Range Slider](src/range-slider)
 2. [Range Slider (with output - future link)](#)